ssbsukirat/medicine/Neurology/Alzheimer’s.md

 - microscopic findings are neuritic plaques and NFTs
 - graded based on the topography of Aβ plaques, the density of neuritic plaques, and the spatial extent of NFTs present
 - soluble amyloid species called ***oligomers*** may cause cellular dysfunction and represent the early toxic molecule in AD
+- neuritic plaques-->
-- neuritic plaques-->  central core of amyloid, proteoglycans, ApoE, α- antichymotrypsin, and other proteins
+	- central core of amyloid, proteoglycans, ApoE, α- antichymotrypsin, and other proteins
+	- core is surrounded by a halo, which contains dystrophic, tau-immunoreactive neurites and activated microglia
 - Aβ is a protein of 39–42 amino acids that is derived proteolytically from a larger transmembrane protein, ***amyloid precursor protein (APP),***
+- accumulation of Aβ in cerebral arterioles is termed ***amyloid angiopathy***
--
+- NFTs are
+	- composed of silver-staining neuronal cytoplasmic fibrils composed of abnormally phosphorylated tau protein;
+	- appear as paired helical filaments by electron microscopy